-Whether you’re a professional service provider, a retail shop owner, a contractor or a skilled tradesperson, it’s likely that your small business relies on some sort equipment for your daily operations.
+Whether you’re a professional service provider, a retail shop owner, a contractor, or a skilled tradesperson, it’s likely that your small business relies on some sort of equipment for your daily operations.
 Maybe it’s an electrical oven used to create delicious baked goods, or it could be an electric saw you transport between job sites.
 Whatever equipment your business needs, it’s important to ensure it’s protected under your small business insurance policy.

 Most commercial property insurance policies for small business are designed to protect both the building you operate out of and the contents inside.
-Commercial property insurance can protect a long list of possessions from specific losses including equipment, inventory, furniture, computers and other electronics.
-It can also provide protection for things outside of the building, which can include outdoor signs, fencing and landscaping.
+Commercial property insurance can protect a long list of possessions from specific losses including equipment, inventory, furniture, computers, and other electronics.
+It can also provide protection for things outside of the building, which can include outdoor signs, fencing, and landscaping.
 Unfortunately, your commercial property policy may not cover you for another problem: the sudden, accidental breakdown of your company’s vital equipment.

 What is equipment breakdown insurance?

-Your property insurance policy can typically help protect your equipment from damage caused by external sources such as fire, some forms of water damage and losses related to weather.
+Your property insurance policy can typically help protect your equipment from damage caused by external sources such as fire, some forms of water damage, and losses related to weather.
 It may not cover internal sources.

 When referring to equipment, internal sources of damage may include:

 - Explosion damage from boilers and piping containing steam or water under steam pressure.